Greg Pratt

 Gregory Pratt, M.D. is a fictional character from the medical drama series ER, portrayed by Mekhi Phifer.
-He first appears as a recurring character towards the end of the eight season, becoming a main character from the start of the ninth season until the start of the fifteenth season.
+He first appears as a recurring character towards the end of the eighth season, becoming a main character from the start of the ninth season until the start of the fifteenth season.

-Character overview
+Character background

+Pratt's is the son of an absentee father who appears later, played by Danny Glover.

+Storylines

-Pratt's first appearance as the main character was late in Season 8 in the episode "Orion in the Sky" (2002), as a smart but arrogant intern from VA hospital.
-He meets Dr. Mark Greene on Greene's last day at County and is initially dismissive of him, before becoming more measured when he learns of Mark's terminal cancer, and by day's end, he has learned a little about practicing medicine from Dr. Greene.
-Dr. Pratt wasn't present at Dr. Greene's funeral but in a flashback episode in Season 12 "Body & Soul", it revealed Dr. Pratt worked that day at the hospital since it was understaffed with most of the doctors at Dr. Greene's memorial.
-Pratt later inherits Dr. Greene's locker.
+In first appearance as a main character (in the Season 8 episode "Orion in the Sky"), Pratt was shown to be an intelligent but arrogant and cavalier intern from Chicago's Jesse Brown VA hospital.
+He meets Mark Greene on Greene's last day at County and is initially dismissive, but his attitude changes when he learns of Greene's terminal cancer.
+Pratt worked at County hospital the day of Greene's memorial to accommodate the other doctors attending Greene's memorial.
+Pratt later inherits Greene's locker.

-At the beginning of his residency, Pratt shows immediate leadership and quick precision.
-But his limited experience and cowboy antics often led Pratt to collide with his chief resident Dr. John Carter and other attendings on many occasions, including a procedure he was unqualified to do (though the patient survived) and resuscitating a patient who had been declared dead, and was brain-dead upon his "revival."
-He initially clashed with med student Michael Gallant as Michael's military background made him more by-the-book whereas Pratt liked to go around the rules, but they later became close friends.
-During the critical smallpox outbreak, Pratt proved his skills and courage as a swift physician by helping Dr. Luka Kovač and Dr. Jing-Mei Chen save Dr. Romano's life.
-The entire hospital is thrown into chaos during the evacuation gone awry, and he along with Dr. John Carter, Abby Lockhart, and Dr. Jing-Mei "Deb" Chen was forced to quarantine in the ER.
+At the beginning of his residency, Pratt displays decisiveness and precision.
+However, his limited experience, overconfidence, and sometimes questionable personal behavior draw the ire of chief resident John Carter, who on a couple occasions compares him to another reckless doctor he had seen before (implied to be Dave Malucci).
+Carter and the other attending physicians clash with Pratt over his impulsive decisions, including performing a procedure he is unqualified to do (though the patient survives) and resuscitating a declared-dead patient who is then brain-dead afterward and fully dependent upon machines.
+He initially clashes with med student Michael Gallant who prefers strict adherence to rules and orders, whereas Pratt often circumvents rules and instructions, but they later become close friends.
+During a smallpox outbreak, Pratt proves his skills and courage by helping Luka Kovač and Jing-Mei Chen save Robert Romano's life.
+The hospital is thrown into chaos during the evacuation and he Carter, Abby Lockhart, and Chen are forced to quarantine in the ER.